ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 #### Here are Some calculated Column funtions, if I was to clean the data with it:
 ...xlsx

-   To shortened the Product Category:
+   To shorten the "Product Category":
    =IFERROR(LEFT(C2,FIND("&",C2)-1)C2)

    To calculate the Potential Revenue: